-Since the mid-1990s, it has been known that measures of viral replication are predictive of HIV disease progression.
-In untreated HIV-infected individuals, time to clinical progression and mortality is fastest in those with higher viral loads.22 This finding is confirmed across the wide spectrum of HIV-infected patient populations, including injection drug users (IDUs),23 women,24 and individuals with hemophilia.25 Several studies have shown the prognostic value of pre-treatment viral load for predicting post-therapy response.^{26, 27} Once therapy has been initiated, failure to achieve viral suppression28-30 and viral load at the time of treatment failure31 are predictive of clinical disease progression.
+Since the mid-1990s, it has been known that measures of viral replication predict HIV disease progression.
+Among untreated HIV-infected individuals, time to clinical progression and mortality is fastest in those with higher viral loads.28 This finding is confirmed across the spectrum of HIV-infected patient populations, such as injection drug users (IDUs),29 women,30 and individuals with hemophilia.31 Several studies have shown the prognostic value of pre-treatment viral load for predicting post-therapy response.^{32,33} Once therapy has been initiated, failure to achieve viral suppression34-36 and viral load at the time of treatment failure37 are predictive of clinical disease progression.

 More recent studies have examined the impact of ongoing viral replication for both longer durations and at higher CD4 cell counts.
 Using viremia copy-years, a novel metric for quantifying viral load over time, the Centers for AIDS Research Network of Integrated Clinical Systems (CNICS) cohort found that cumulative exposure to replicating virus is independently associated with mortality.
-Using viremia copy-years, the HR for mortality was 1.81 per log10 copy-year/mL (95% CI: 1.51-2.18), which was the only viral load-related variable that retained statistical significance in the multivariable model (HR 1.44 per log10 copy-year/mL; 95% CI: 1.07-1.94).
-These findings support the concept that unchecked viral replication, which occurs in the absence of effective ART, is a factor in disease progression and death independent of CD4 count.32
+Using viremia copy-years, the HR for mortality was 1.81 per log10 copy-year/mL (95% CI, 1.51-2.18), which was the only viral load-related variable that retained statistical significance in the multivariable model (HR 1.44 per log10 copy-year/mL; 95% CI, 1.07-1.94).
+These findings support the concept that unchecked viral replication, which occurs in the absence of effective ART, is a factor in disease progression and death independent of CD4 count.38

-The EuroSIDA collaboration evaluated HIV-infected individuals with CD4 counts >350 cells/ mm3 segregated by three viral load strata (<500 copies/mL, 500-9,999 copies/mL, and \geq 10,000 copies/mL) to determine the impact of viral load on fatal and non-fatal AIDS-related and non-AIDS-related events.
-The lower viral load stratum included more subjects on ART (92%) than the middle (62%) and high (31%) viral load strata.
+The EuroSIDA collaboration evaluated HIV-infected individuals with CD4 counts >350 cells/mm3 segregated by three viral load strata (<500 copies/mL, 500-9,999 copies/mL, and ≥10,000 copies/mL) to determine the impact of viral load on rates of fatal and nonfatal AIDS-related and non-AIDS-related events.
+The lower viral load stratum included more participants on ART (92%) than the middle (62%) and high (31%) viral load strata.
 After adjustment for age, region, and ART, the rates of non-AIDS events were 61% (P = 0.001) and 66% (P = 0.004) higher in participants with viral loads 500 to 9,999 copies/mL and >10,000 copies/mL, respectively, than in individuals with viral loads <500 copies/mL.
-These data further confirm that unchecked viral replication is associated with adverse clinical outcomes in individuals with CD4 counts >350 cells/mm3.
-33
+These data further confirm that unchecked viral replication is associated with adverse clinical outcomes in individuals with CD4 counts >350 cells/mm3.39

-Collectively, these data show that the harm of ongoing viral replication affects both untreated patients and those who are on ART but continue to be viremic.
+Collectively, these data show that the harm of ongoing viral replication affects both untreated patients and those who are on ART but remain viremic.
 The harm of ongoing viral replication in patients on ART is compounded by the risk of emergence of drug-resistant virus.
 Therefore, all patients on ART should be carefully monitored and counseled on the importance of adherence to therapy.

-Effects of ART on HIV-Related Morbidity
+Effects of Antiretroviral Therapy on HIV-Related Morbidity

-HIV-associated immune deficiency, the direct effects of HIV on end organs, and the indirect effects of HIV-associated inflammation on these organs all most likely contribute to HIV-related morbidity and mortality.
-In general, the available data demonstrate that
+HIV-associated immune deficiency, the direct effects of HIV on end organs, and the indirect effects of HIVassociated inflammation on these organs all likely contribute to HIV-related morbidity and mortality.
+In general, the available data demonstrate the following: